craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

       - ``install_plugins``

-For more information on installing plugins from the CrafterCMS Marketplace using Crafter Studio, see :ref:`plugin-management`
+For more information on installing plugins from the CrafterCMS Marketplace using Crafter Studio, see :ref:`newIa-plugin-management`

 |
 |